Useless Questions: A Sci-Fi Staged Reading

 Free with Suggested Donation – General Admission – No reservations needed

 BONUS SNEAK PREVIEW!
-People attending the Boston sci-fi convention ARISIA can catch a sneak preview of Useless Questions on Saturday, January 13, 2018, at 11am in Grand Ballroom CD at the Westin Waterfront Hotel.
+People attending the Boston sci-fi convention ARISIA were able to catch a sneak preview of Useless Questions on Saturday, January 13, 2018, at 11am in Grand Ballroom CD at the Westin Waterfront Hotel.
 Visit arisia.org for details.

-Useless Questions was presented at Unity Somerville, 6 William Street, Somerville.
+Useless Questions was presented at Unity Somerville, 6 William Street, Somerville, MA 02144.

 Parking on William St is by permit only.
 General parking is available on College Ave.
 Please read signs carefully to avoid ticketing.